 Some of us live alone.
-I do by choice, and I know that’s the case for a lot of you.
+I live alone by choice, and I know that’s the case for a lot of you.

-That’s all the more reason to make Valentine’s Day a special one.
+That’s all the more reason to make Valentine’s Day a special event.

 Ideas For A Fun Valentine’s Day Alone:

-Indulge yourself the entire day, because this day is all about you.
+Indulge yourself the entire day, because this day is all about loving you.

 Have your favorite breakfast.
 Allow yourself those calories because it’s just for one day after all.
 If you love waffles or pancakes, pile on that syrup and enjoy every bite.